TAshbrook1395/The-Gaming-Room/README.md

 How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
 I explained each platform with their:

-Characteristics: Key characteristics of each operating platform such as Performance, stability, security, and difficulty.
+-Characteristics: Key characteristics of each operating platform such as Performance, stability, security, and difficulty.

 -Advantages: Advantages that each operating platform holds that can help identify what each platform has to offer.